Grue-2/Projects/README.md

 encoded can be scrambled/encrypted/have its location matched to the picture or randomized with a key etc...

 That is various other techniques can be applied to it.
+And as it turns out hiding information in plain sight is actually called steganography.

 #### Purpose
 This program hides data in a regularlized way without any frills.
 The purpose